DestroyedClone/RiskOfBulletstorm/README.md

 Roll Bomb: After using your Utility, drop 1 bomb(s) (+1 per stack) for 80% damage.

 ##[Red]
+[unimplemented] Ring of Triggers: Using an equipment fires your primary attack in all directions for 3 (+1 per stack) seconds

+Ring of Fire Resistance: Clears all stacks of Fire on the user upon taking damage.

 ##[Lunar]
+[unimplemented] Teaching of the Dodge Roll: Replaces the player's Utility with "Dodge Roll" which allows the user to roll with high active i-frames, but have low vulnerability frames afterwards.
+Removed from item pool upon possession.
+Picking one up with one equipped will roll a random lunar.
+Unknown Compatibility with Strides of Heresy.

 [unimplemented] Bloodied Scarf: Replaces your utility with Huntress Blink

 [unimplemented] Metronome: Gain a damage bonus for every enemy you kill, clears when you use a different skill.